shashank2k/coding/README.md

-# coding
+# coding with baby :
-first of all print number 1 to 100.
+Q1 Print number 1 to 100.